 Sandro went on to receive graduate degrees from Harvard University and Columbia University to pursue his career at “the other end of the river” — a career in public health.
 In 2015, he became the youngest public health dean in the country, assuming leadership of Boston University School of Public Health.

 Sandro was named one of Time magazine’s epidemiology innovators and has been listed as one of the “World’s Most Influential Scientific Minds.”
 He is chair of the board of the Association of Schools and Programs of Public Health, past president of the Society for Epidemiologic Research and of the Interdisciplinary Association for Population Health Science, and an elected member of the National Academy of Medicine.
+He has published extensively in the peer-reviewed literature, and is a regular contributor to a range of public media, about the social causes of health, mental health, and the consequences of trauma.
 He has been listed as one of the most widely cited scholars in the social science.
 Sandro has received several lifetime achievement awards for his research, including the Rema Lapouse Award from the American Public Health Association and the Robert S. Laufer, PhD, Memorial Award from the International Society for Traumatic Stress Studies.
 He has published widely in the lay press, including in The Wall Street Journal, Harvard Business Review, The Boston Globe, and The New York Times, and he is a regular contributor to Fortune.
 His research has been cited by these publications, as well as by BBC, Slate, WBUR, and NPR, among others.

 Sandro lives in Boston with his wife and two children, who insist on playing outdoor sports despite the Boston winters.
 He’s a devoted Juventus fan, while his son roots for Chelsea.
 All of the banner images on this site come from Sandro's own photos.